CaptainX3/CW-Playable-Subs/Readme.md

 * If you have a bug report, the best place to let us know about it is to [open a new Issue](https://github.com/CaptainX3/CW-Playable-Subs/issues) here on Github and we'll see it and respond.
 You can also let us know directly in the [official CW Discord](https://discord.gg/mMvpzSV), in the **pbs_mod** channel.
 This Discord is also a fast way to ask for tech support for the mod as well.

 ---
-## Submitting Bug Reports & Suggestions
+## Submitting Bug Reports and Suggestions

 * Everyone is welcome to use the Github Issues system to submit issues, bug reports, and suggestions.
 We have a system set up to handle and respond to these issues from our end.
 * We have created a label system to tag all issues.
 All issues will initially be assigned a Category label, which will have a white background (except for bug reports, which will have a red background).
 Once the mod developers review an issue, they'll assign a Status label to it.
 This label indicates the current status of the issue and if any further comments are needed.